11: A Warmer World- Temperature Effects On Chemical Reactions

 Getting Back to Proteins

-An interesting example of localized conformational changes affecting enzyme activity is RNase A. His 48, 18 Å from the enzyme active site, is involved in the rate-limiting enzymatic step involving product release.
+An interesting example of localized conformational changes affecting enzyme activity is RNase A. His 48, 18 Å from the enzyme active site, is involved in the rate-limiting step involving product release.

 Figure \(\PageIndex{7}\) shows an interactive iCn3D modelof bovine pancreatic Ribonuclease A in complex with 3'-phosphothymidine (3'-5')-pyrophosphate adenosine 3'-phosphate (1U1B)